CamdenClark/anchor-book/introduction/3-structure.md

+TODO:

+- Write an intro
+- Draw some diagrams of application infrastructure

 {% hint style="info" %} If you're familiar with the architecture of decentralized apps on Ethereum, you can probably skip this section.
 {% endhint %}